-Global estimates from the International Labor Organization (ILO) indicate that there are 152 million children between 5-17 years old were engaged in child labor in 2017, of which about 73 million were in hazardous labor.
-Concerted efforts by governments, workers, and employers have resulted in a reduction of nearly 94 million children engaged in child labor since 2000.
+Global estimates from the International Labor Organization (ILO) indicate that there are 160 million children between 5-17 years old in child labor, roughly half of them in hazardous conditions.
+Concerted efforts by governments, workers, and employers have resulted in a reduction of nearly 86 million children engaged in child labor since 2000.
 While this decline has been a significant achievement, there are still far too many children in exploitive work.
-Child laborers are found carrying heavy loads and wielding machetes on farms; scavenging in garbage dumps and are being exposed to electronic waste; enduring physical, emotional, and verbal abuse as domestic servants; and fighting as child combatants in armed conflict.
-The ILO also estimates 25 million people are trapped in forced labor, including over 4 million children.
-Children and adults are forced to climb into mineshafts in search of diamonds and gold; are coerced, deceived, and confined on fishing vessels by unscrupulous labor recruiters; and are trapped in bonded labor while toiling in the extreme hear of brick kilns.
+Child laborers are found carrying heavy loads and wielding machetes on farms; scavenging in garbage dumps and vending items for sale on the streets; enduring physical, emotional, and verbal abuse as domestic servants; and fighting as child combatants in armed conflict.
+The ILO also estimates nearly 28 million people are trapped in forced labor, including over 3 million children.
+Children and adults are forced to climb into mineshafts in search of diamonds and gold; are coerced, deceived, and confined on fishing vessels by unscrupulous labor recruiters; and are trapped in bonded labor while toiling in the extreme heat of brick kilns.

 Browse goods produced with child labor or forced labor;

-See what governments can to do end child labor.
+See what governments can to do end child labor; and

 We are also making the data available to developers to use in their own applications, data visualizations, and mashups with other data sets through our API.